+A.9.1 Plan Approval.

-- 9.1 Plan Approval.
-An application for Plan Approval shall be reviewed by the PAA for consistency with the purpose and intent of Sections 9.0 through 13.0.
+An application for Plan Approval shall be reviewed by the PAA for consistency with the purpose and intent of Sections 135-9.0 through 135-13.0.
 Such Plan Approval process shall be construed as an As-of-Right review and approval process as required by and in accordance with the Governing Laws.
-The following categories of Projects shall be subject to the Plan Approval process: - a) Any Residential Project containing at least [13] residential units; - b) Any Mixed-use Development Project; - [c) any project consisting solely of non-residential uses; and - d) Any Project seeking a waiver].
+The following categories of Projects shall be subject to the Plan Approval process:

+- (1)a) Any Residential Project containing at least thirteen [13] residential units; - (2)b) Any Mixed-use Development Project; - (3) e any Any project consisting solely of non-residential uses; and - (4)d) Any Project seeking a waiver.

 COMMENTS: The 40R Regulations state that if the Smart Growth Zoning provides for Plan Approval of Projects within the District, it shall specify the categories of Projects that will be subject to Plan Approval(defined by size, type, or otherwise).
-The sample bylaw suggests that a 1/27/20211/22/2021 reasonable threshold of review for Residential Projects would be the size of Project that would be subject to the Affordability requirements of Section 6 - see COMMENTS on that section.
+The sample bylaw suggests that a reasonable threshold of review for Residential Projects would be the size of Project that would be subject to the Affordability requirements of Section 6 - see COMMENTS on that section.
 The sample bylaw also suggests that all Mixed-use Development Projects and all projects consisting solely of non-residential uses should be subject to Plan Approval, to ensure that the non-residential elements are planned and designed in an integral manner to complement the residential uses - see Sections 5.2 and 13.4.

-9.2 Plan Approval Authority (PAA).
-The [name of local approval authority], consistent with G.L.
+B.9.2 Plan Approval Authority (PAA).

+The [name of local approval authority]PB/ZBA, consistent with M.G.L.
 Chapter 40R and 760 CMR 59.00, shall be the Plan Approval Authority (the "PAA"), and it is authorized to conduct the Plan Approval process for purposes of reviewing Project applications and issuing Plan Approval decisions within the SGOD.